Volscente/cheat_sheets/machine_learning/Kubeflow/docs/kubeflow_docs.md

 Navigate to http://localhost:8080/.

+**NOTE:** This installation seems to have problems with K8s minikube deployment.

 ## Kubeflow on GCP
 Kubeflow is specifically designed to work with Kubernetes underneath.
 The pipelines implemented with Kubeflow can natively run on top of a Kubernetes cluster.
 Moreover, Vertex AI Pipeline is another level of abstractation that allows us to easily manage Kubeflow Pipelines.